-Whether you spend all day at a desk or hours on your feet, you can help unwind your body and mind after a long day at work with this simple 15-minute yoga sequence.
+Whether you spend all day at a desk or hours on your feet, you can help unwind your body and mind after a long day at work with this simple 15 minute yoga flow.
 It’s short, sweet and all you’ll need is an open space on the floor, a rolled up towel and maybe a timer or clock.

 These postures are all about how it feels…. not how it looks.
-So close your eyes, breathe deep, and melt into the sensations of each pose, and follow our mantra — Exhale Chill Yoga.
+So close your eyes, breathe deep, enjoy this relaxing yoga sequence, melt into the sensations of each pose, and follow our mantra — Exhale Chill Yoga.

 Yoga Chill Zone